Proof of Car Insurance: What Is It?

 WHAT TO DO IF CAUGHT DRIVING WITHOUT PROOF OF CAR INSURANCE

 If you have coverage but genuinely can't locate your documents, call your insurer immediately.
 Most can email a digital ID card within minutes.
-A grace period may still be active if you missed a payment, meaning your coverage is technically intact, but you'll need to resolve the balance promptly to avoid actual cancellation.
+If you missed a payment, a grace period may still be active.
+Grace periods typically run 10 to 30 days depending on your insurer and state — call to confirm your policy status before assuming you are still covered.

-How to Get Proof of Car Insurance Quickly
+How to Get Proof of Car Insurance Fast

-If you need it right now, your insurer's app is the fastest option.
+If you need proof of insurance right now, your insurer's app is the fastest option.
 If you don't have coverage yet, most insurers issue a binder and policy number instantly upon payment.
 Follow the four steps below to quickly get proof of auto insurance coverage.

 1. 1